Bay Dreams South FAQs

 Bay Dreams South has provided an extensive security plan that includes providing security in nearby local streets as well as in the venues.
 Bay Dreams South is working closely with Police regarding its security plans.
 There will also be people dedicated to cleaning rubbish from surrounding streets.
 The 2019 event was relatively incident-free.

-What numbers of police will be necessary to patrol and control at campsites and festival venues?
+How many police will be necessary to patrol and control at campsites and festival venues?

 Bay Dreams South is responsible for providing a security presence to ensure the safety and security of festival-goers and the general public in and around the venues.
 Police can and will respond to any issues involving crime.
 Questions about the number of Police available will need to be directed to that agency.

-Saxton Field is smoke-free, how will this be enforced?
+The venues are smoke-free, how will this be enforced?